Skull fracture: Compound fracture

 A fracture in conjunction with an overlying laceration that tears the epidermis and the meninges—or runs through the paranasal sinuses and the middle ear structures, putting the outside environment in contact with the cranial cavity—is a compound fracture.

 Compound fractures may either be clean or contaminated.
 Intracranial air (pneumocephalus) may occur in compound skull fractures.

 The most serious complication of compound skull fractures is infection.
 Increased risk factors for infection include visible contamination, meningeal tear, loose bone fragments and presenting for treatment more than eight hours after initial injury.

 Compound elevated fracture

 A compound elevated skull fracture is a rare type of skull fracture where the fractured bone is elevated above the intact outer table of the skull.
 This type of skull fracture is always compound in nature.
 It can be caused during an assault with a weapon where the initial blow penetrates the skull and the underlying meninges and, on withdrawal, the weapon lifts the fractured portion of the skull outward.
-It can also be caused by the skull rotating while being struck in a case of blunt force trauma, the skull rotating while striking an inanimate object as in a fall, or it may occur during transfer of a patient after an initial compound head injury.
+It can also be caused by the skull rotating while being struck in a case of blunt force trauma, the skull rotating while striking an object as in a fall, or it may occur during transfer of a patient after an initial compound head injury.